Salt Lake City, Utah

 to monitor or report on anyone for any reason, even at the request of a

-request.
-Others go further and become an actual monitoring arm of a state
+on request.
+Others go further and become an actual monitoring arm of

-disciplinary board.
-Several have been chaired by a physician not himself an
+a state disciplinary board.
+Several have been chaired by a physician

-alcoholic who has been not only a ranking member of a state Impaired
+not himself an alcoholic who has been not only a ranking member of a

-possible before assuming that a particular degree of confidentiality exists.
+ground rules whenever possible before assuming that a particular degree

-Unfortunately there have been other problems with some of the special groups
+Unfortunately, there have been other problems with some of the special

-over the years that have sometimes resulted in the physician actually having
+groups over the years that have sometimes resulted in the physician

-been wisely used.
-At other times unauthorized audiotapes have been made and
+times unauthorized audiotapes have been made and then shared with

-then shared with medical students to show them that they too are not immune
+medical students to show them that they too are not immune to addictive

-to addictive disease.
-Well, and good, but the speaker was not always
+disease.
+Well, and good, but the speaker was not always consulted in

-consulted in advance and would not have agreed.
-These episodes fortunately
+advance and would not have agreed.
+These episodes fortunately have been

-have been rare but they have happened.
-Recognizing these mistakes helps to
+rare but they have happened.
+Recognizing these mistakes helps to avoid

 physician deserves fully as much privacy in recovery as does anyone else.

-organizations to reach out to the colleague who is in obvious trouble.
-AA
+committees and organizations to reach out to the colleague who is in

-of outreach and subsequent support.
-One of the best organized and creative
+subsequent support.
+One of the best organized and creative of these is

-of these is Physicians Serving Physicians and is not an AA group.
-This
+Physicians Serving Physicians and is not an AA group.
+This Minnesota-based

-Minnesota-based organization will approach a fellow physician in trouble,
+organization will approach a fellow physician in trouble, essentially

-essentially gang up on the person and kindly but firmly try to maneuver him
+gang up on the person and kindly but firmly try to maneuver him or her

-or her into treatment.
-This is not a game for amateurs but there are
+into treatment.
+This is not a game for amateurs but there are techniques

 TREATMENT CENTER SPONSORSHIP

-by treatment centers.
-Sometimes this reflects nothing more than the
+provided by treatment centers.
+Sometimes this reflects nothing more

-generosity of the center and there are no strings attached.
-At other times
+than the generosity of the center and there are no strings attached.
+At

 Some treatment center groups are fee-charging therapy groups designed